softwareguru/airflowsummit-website/content/speakers/aritra-ghosh/_index.md

  - 2026
 ---

-Aritra is currently a Product Manager on the AWS.

-Before this, Aritra worked as a PM at Microsoft He has an MBA from NYU Stern and experience as a software developer at Oracle.
+Aritra is the Product Manager for Amazon Managed Workflows for Apache Airflow (MWAA) at AWS.
+He was previously a platform PM on Azure Kubernetes Service at Microsoft and an engineer on distributed database systems at Oracle.